wyixin/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 Within a unit, you can specify that a component is part of an A/B test and will be shown to one group of students and not the other.

 Students are randomly assigned to content groups.
-You can then research and compare the performance of the groups to gain more insight into the relative effectiveness of your course content.
+You can then research and compare the performance of students in those groups to gain more insight into the relative effectiveness of your course content.

 .. note:: In the current release, you must configure A/B tests through XML, then import the XML course into edX Studio.
 You can view A/B tests in Studio, but you cannot create or edit the content of A/B tests directly.
 See :ref:`Import a Course` for instructions.